-Author: Frank Jakka, CWP, CPT, Director, Health & Productivity (Marsh & McLennan Agency)
+(The following article is a guest post by Frank Jakka, CWP, CPT, the Director of Health & Productivity at Marsh & McLennan Agency)

 For most employers, your wellness program is closely tied to your employee benefits package.
 Wellness incentives and initiatives, as well as measures of program effectiveness, are typically guided by your benefits plan and claims information.

 Insurance carriers are well aware of the relationship between wellness programs and health plan benefits, with almost all providing some type of complimentary preventive health or wellness program design.
 Wellness program support can come in the form of health education seminars, biometric screenings, flu shots, or even a technology platform.

 While we recommend leveraging these carrier offerings (especially those at no cost), we suggest not getting too married to their programs and keeping a maiden program identity.
 Before becoming too smitten with your carrier, consider putting their proposal on ice (or I.C.E.):

 - Identity: Being single isn’t always easy, but it can have some advantages.
 Having a wellness program with an overly-prominent association with your carrier can read as a health plan benefit, rather than give you — the employer — credit for offering the program.
 Most carrier offerings and marketing materials will already be heavily branded with the carrier’s logo and color schemes so it’s important to maintain your independence, own your program, and establish your wellness program brand.
 When leveraging carrier offerings, we recommend you co-brand or create your own marketing collateral.